NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/CSRF (Cross Site Request Forgery)/Client-Side Detection of Cross-Site Request Forgery Attacks.md

 - An XSS vulnerability allows one to inject arbitrary HTML or JS code
 - JS code or HTML specific attribute values with arbitrary URLs perform then unexpected activities

+**Contributions**
+- Firefox extension to defend against CSRF
+- benchmark test suite that can be used to emulate CSRF attacks from browsers

 ## Approach

+prototype plug-in for the Firefox browser

+## Evaluation

+The plugin was evaluated on three real world programs that are vulnerable to the CSRF attacks

 ---
 #### References